-WTTC, which represents the global Travel and Tourism private sector, created the Safe Travels stamp to allow travellers to identify destinations and businesses around the world which have adopted the global standardised health and hygiene protocols.
+WTTC, which represents the global Travel and Tourism private sector, created the Safe Travels stamp to allow travellers to identify destinations and businesses around the world that have adopted the global standardised health and hygiene protocols.

-“Our Safe Travels stamp is proving a great success and we are delighted to see even more popular countries and destinations adopt our global health and hygiene protocols,” Gloria Guevara, WTTC President & CEO, said.
+“Our Safe Travels stamp is proving a great success, and we are delighted to see even more popular countries and destinations adopt our global health and hygiene protocols,” Gloria Guevara, WTTC President & CEO, said.

 Since the launch of the WTTC Safe Travels stamp, destination countries, cities, and hotspots around the world have now adopted WTTC’s new protocols.